jos2254119-byte/CIS133DA-L3-Project/README.md

 ## Submit the Project
 Before you submit your project:
-1. Save your files and apply any final commits to your work.
+1. Save the file.
-0. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
+4. Push (i.e., sync) the repo on your computer with GitHub to ensure all files are uploaded for your instructor to see.
-0. Verify that all files appear on GitHub.
+5. Verify that all files appear on GitHub.
-   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-computer-technology](https://github.com/rsc-computer-technology).
+   > **TIP:** You can view any of your repos by going to the GitHub organization for the course - [RSC-CIS133DA-IN-V12](https://github.com/rsc-cis133DA-in-v12).
 You can bookmark the page for future reference.
-0. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
+6. Open the Pull Requests tab within GitHub (or using the GitHub Extension within VS Code).
-0. In the comment field,
+7. In the comment field,
    - Type in your instructor's username with an `@` before.
 See the course announcements for their username to use.
    - Put a note to your instructor that the assignment is ready to grade.
-0. Click on the `Comment` button to finalize and submit your assignment for grading.
+8. Click on the `Comment` button to finalize and submit your assignment for grading.